Fort Street Presbyterian Church (Detroit): Later history

 In the early 20th century, the church began focusing more on social service programs, as people of more modest incomes moved into the surrounding, formerly aristocratic, area.
 In 1908, James Joy donated property adjoining the church, and Mrs. Oren Scotten gave $50,000 to pay for the construction of the Church House.
 This enabled the church to minister to the newer congregants, and the church used the gymnasium in the Church House as a kind of "health club," enrolling men, women, and children in gym classes.
 The church also sponsored one of the first Boy Scout troops west of the Alleghenies.
+Internationally known tenor William Lavin was a resident singer at the church during the first quarter of the 20th century.

 Membership grew steadily up through the middle of the Great Depression; however, membership, revenue, and attendance fell off afterward.
 In the early 1940s, plans were afoot to close the expensive church and perhaps pool with other congregations to open a combined church elsewhere in the city.
 However, World War II intervened.
 During the war, the church converted the gymnasium of the Church House into a dormitory for servicemen who were arriving at Fort Street Union Depot located across Third Street.
 By the war's end, the church had provided transient accommodations for 60,000 men.